Client portal guide • reviewed March 23, 2026

 Competitor snapshot

-These tools all cover client portals in different ways.
-The useful comparison is whether the portal should be a dedicated external workspace first or a client-facing layer that stays closer to onboarding and delivery work after the first interaction.
+These tools all cover client portals differently.
+The practical comparison is whether the buying priority is a branded standalone client workspace or a client-facing layer that stays close to onboarding, approvals, files, and post-kickoff delivery work.

 Tool Best for Portal angle Main tradeoff Why teams choose Scrumbuiss instead